MHH-RCUG/haybaler/README.md

 ### Output

-The output is in the created output folder, default haybaler_output.
+The output is in the created output folder, default haybaler_output

 Output is a set of CSVs.
-These combine the results from the original files into a single matrix, so you can better compare your samples.
+These combine the results from the original files into once matrix, so you can better compare your samples.

 ### Refining the output

 You can read the output into R for example and do further analyses yourself, or use our heatmap and heattree scripts.
-Heatmaps and Heattrees are also generated with the `wochenende_postprocess.sh` script.
+Heatmaps and Heattrees are also generated with the postprocess script.

 ### Heatmaps
-- exclude mouse, human, mitos
+- exclude mouse, human, mito
 - heatmap for the top x organisms (default 50 and 200 taxa in version 0.16)
 - use both base R heatmap and heatmaply heatmaps
 - display raw and square-rooted results